Getting Started with NVIDIA NeMo RL + LLM

 Installation

 NVIDIA provides NeMo RL for large-scale RLHF training.
-Note: the older NeMo-Aligner repo is now archived - NeMo RL is the current toolkit.
+Note: the old NeMo-Aligner repo is now archived -- NeMo RL is the current toolkit.

 # Clone the NeMo RL repository